Categories

 Offset Polygons in C++ (Example 13)

-Creating an offset polygon without self-intersections is an important but surprisingly complex task.
-To provide a solution, Fade2D includes functionality to compute positive or negative offsets for shapes, ensuring that the resulting offset contours are always free from self-intersections.
-Example 13, located in examples_2D/ex13_polygonOffset.cpp in the downloadable Fade2D package, shows how to compute both positive and negative polygon offsets.
+Creating an offset polygon without self-intersections is a surprisingly complex task.
+Therefore, Fade2D provides functions to compute positive or negative offsets for shapes, ensuring that the resulting offset contours are free from self-intersections.
+In this article, we will explain the source code from Example 13, located in the examples_2D/ex13_polygonOffset.cpp file in the Fade2D package, which demonstrates how to compute positive and negative polygon offsets.

 How to Compute an Offset Polygon?